• Skip to main content

 So fun for kids who love toy cars!
 Parking lot math.

-Write simple math problems at the top of each parking space.
-My Kindergartener (just 2 weeks shy of 5 years old!) is working on counting and learning number combinations so easy addition is perfect for him at this stage.
+Next, write simple math problems at the top of each parking space.
+My 5-year-old is working on counting, and learning number combinations.
+Several easy addition problems like 1+2, 4+1, and 3+2 are perfect for him at this stage.

-When he woke up and found the parking lot he was intrigued!
-I showed him the math problems and instructed him to park the number of cars (or busses, or trains…) that corresponds to the correct answer.
+Finally, show your child how to play the parking lot math game.
+I set up the area during his nap so when he woke up and found the parking lot he was intrigued!
+I showed him the math problems and instructed him to park the number of cars (or busses, or trains…) that corresponded to the correct answer.

 For the larger numbers we counted the number of cars aloud.
 If he was incorrect I showed him how to separate the two groups of cars to make sure he had the right amount.
 For example, when he parked 5 cars in the "4+2" lot, we divided the cars so he could see he had only 4 cars plus 1 car and could correct the error.

 His brother loved coaching him from the sidelines.
-I wrote 2+2 twice, thinking repetition would be good practice, but my two little nerds called me out!
+I wrote 2+2 twice, thinking repetition would be good practice, but my kids called me out!
 "Too easy!" they shouted!
 "We already did that one!"
 They made me put a piece of tape over it and write 7+8.
 It's nice to know they don't want to rest on their laurels.

 Want Your Kids to Love Being Unplugged?